Odair

-Odair Albornoz Rivas, known as Odair (born 15 October 1973) is a former Brazilian football player.
+Odair Albornoz Rivas, known as Odair (born 15 October 1973) is a Brazilian former professional footballer who played as a defender.

-He played 7 seasons and 174 games (scoring 18 goals) in the Primeira Liga for Braga, Penafiel and Belenenses.
+He played seven seasons and 174 games (scoring 18 goals) in the Primeira Liga for Braga, Penafiel and Belenenses.

-Club career
+Career

-He made his Primeira Liga debut for Braga on 30 August 1998 as a starter in a 2–0 victory against Farense.
+Odair made his Primeira Liga debut for Braga on 30 August 1998 as a starter in a 2–0 victory against Farense.